contensis/docs-delivery-dotnet/key-concepts/typed-models.md

+---
+description: Typed models in the .NET Delivery API is the concept of handling entry data as strongly-typed objects instead of using general-purpose entry instances.
+---
 # Typed models

 Typed models in the .NET Delivery API is the concept of handling entry data as strongly-typed objects instead of using general-purpose entry instances.
 When invoking any of the Get, List or Search operations, a Generic type parameter can be specified to stipulate the type you want the data to be returned as.